-Additional information

-The storage of significant quantities of gas cylinders must comply with AS4332 The storage and handling of gases in cylinders.

-APPLICATION METHOD: Specialised liquid distribution system.
-Vapourised liquid distributed through pressure and flow controlled distribution systems.

-PERSONAL PROTECTIVE EQUIPMENT GUIDELINES:

-The recommendation for protective equipment contained within this report is provided as a guide only.
-Factors such as method of application, working environment, quantity used, product concentration and the availability of engineering controls should be considered before final selection of personal protective equipment is made.

-HEALTH EFFECTS FROM EXPOSURE:

-It should be noted that the effects from exposure to this product will depend on several factors including: frequency and duration of use; quantity used; effectiveness of control measures; protective equipment used and method of application.
-Given that it is impractical to prepare a ChemAlert report which would encompass all possible scenarios, it is anticipated that users will assess the risks and apply control methods where appropriate.
+Additional information e of significant quantities of gas cylinders must comply with AS4332 The storage and gases in cylinders.
+ON METHOD: Specialised liquid distribution system.
+Vapourised liquid distributed ssure and flow controlled distribution systems.
+The recommonly.
+Factor concentration PROTECTIVE EQUIPMENT GUIDELINES: mendation for protective equipment contained within this report is provided as a guide ors such as method of application, working environment, quantity used, product on and the availability of engineering controls should be considered before final selection protective equipment is made.
+It should be including: fr equipment u which would FFECTS FROM EXPOSURE: e noted that the effects from exposure to this product will depend on several factors equency and duration of use; quantity used; effectiveness of control measures; protective used and method of application.
+Given that it is impractical to prepare a ChemAlert report d encompass all possible scenarios, it is anticipated that users will assess the risks and of methods where appropriate.
+Abbreviations ACGIH CAS # CNS EC No. EMS American Conference of Governmental Industrial Hygienists Chemical Abstract Service number - used to uniquely identify chemical compounds Central Nervous System EC No - European Community Number Emergency Schedules (Emergency Procedures for Ships Carrying Dangerous Goods) GHS GTEPG IARC LC50 LD50 Globally Harmonized System Group Text Emergency Procedure Guide International Agency for Research on Cancer Lethal Concentration, 50% / Median Lethal Concentration Lethal Dose, 50% / Median Lethal Dose mg/m3 OEL pH Milligrams per Cubic Metre Occupational Exposure Limit relates to hydrogen ion concentration using a scale of 0 (high acidic) to 14 (highly alkaline).
+Parts Per Million ppm STEL STOT-RE STOT-SE SUSMP Short-Term Exposure Limit Specific target organ toxicity (repeated exposure) Specific target organ toxicity (single exposure) Standard for the Uniform Scheduling of Medicines and Poisons SWA TLV TWA Safe Work Australia Threshold Limit Value Time Weighted Average Report status This docume ent has been compiled by RMT on behalf of the manufacturer, importer or supplier of the product and serves as their Safety Data Sheet ('SDS').

-Abbreviations

-ACGIH American Conference of Governmental Industrial Hygienists

-CAS# Chemical Abstract Service number - used to uniquely identify chemical compound

-CNS Central Nervous System

-EC No. EC No - European Community Number

-EMS Emergency Schedules (Emergency Procedures for Ships Carrying Dangerous

-Goods)

-GHS Globally Harmonized System

-GTEPG Group Text Emergency Procedure Guide

-IARC International Agency for Research on Cancer

-LC50 Lethal Concentration, 50% / Median Lethal Concentration

-LD50 Lethal Dose, 50% / Median Lethal Dose

-mg/m3 Milligrams per Cubic Metre OEL Occupational Exposure Limit pH relates to hydrogen ion concentration using a scale of 0 (high acidic) to 14 (highly alkaline).

-ppm Parts Per Million

-STEL Short-Term Exposure Limit

-STOT-RE Specific target organ toxicity (repeated exposure) STOT-SE Specific target organ toxicity (single exposure)

-SUSMP Standard for the Uniform Scheduling of Medicines and Poisons

-SWA Safe Work Australia

-TLV Threshold Limit Value

-TWA Time Weighted Average

-Report status

-This document has been compiled by RMT on behalf of the manufacturer, importer or supplier of the product and serves as their Safety Data Sheet ('SDS').